HughXuechen/hughxuechen.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-An interdisciplinary researcher interested in emerging digital technologies, especially their socio-technical affordances.
+An interdisciplinary research in game technologies.

 #Game #AI #LLM #Creativity #Blockchain #Augmented-Reality #Science-Visualization #Gamification